🔼The name Eve: Summary

 The name Eve denotes the collectivity that is common to the behavior of living things.
 We should never forget that multicellular creatures, even humans, are in fact highly efficient colonies of single cellular creatures.

-The name Eve means Gathering, Declaration or Humility, because she was the mother of all of life.
+The name Eve means Symbiosis, because she was the mother of all of life.